Taking a break during RWJF’s Health Policy Research Scholar Summer Institute in Baltimore Inner Harbor

 Short Biography

-Chào!
-My name is Dr. Trân T. Đoàn (she-series), and I was born in Southern California, USA, home to the largest expat community of Vietnamese people in the world.
-I earned a PhD in Health Management and Policy, specializing in operations research and decision science.
-My parents were Vietnamese refugee-immigrants.
-I am first-generation graduate from elementary school all the way to a doctorate.
-Recognizing my privilege to be born with American citizenship and all the opportunities and comforts that come along with it, I am deeply motivated to give back and do more.
+My name is Dr. Tran T. Doan, and I was born in Southern California and raised in Pittsburgh, Pennsylvania.
+I received a PhD in Health Services Organization and Policy with a concentration in Operations Research and Decision Science.
+Recognizing my privileges and all the opportunities and comforts that come along with it, I am deeply motivated to give back and do more.
 I am constantly curious and rooted in community and service.
-I lived in California, Georgia, Maryland, Pennsylvania, Texas, Virginia, Washington DC, and Michigan (in that order).
-I currently reside in Pittsburgh, Pennsylvania.
+I lived in California, Georgia, Maryland, Pennsylvania, Texas, Virginia, Washington DC, Michigan, and Colorado (in that order).
+I currently reside in Denver, Colorado.
 Connect with me on X/Twitter @trantdoan.

 Professional Biography

-My name is Dr. Trân T Ðoàn (she-her-Dr), and I work as a T32 Post-Doctoral Primary Care Research Fellow in the Pediatrics Department at the University of Pittsburgh School of Medicine, General Academic Pediatrics Division.
-My research uses decision science tools—including cost-effectiveness analysis, discrete choice experiments, and mixed methods research—to support complex health care decision-making that are evidence-based and patient-centered.
+My name is Dr. Tran T. Doan, and I work as an Assistant Professor at the Colorado School of Public Health.
+My research uses decision science tools—including cost-effectiveness analysis, discrete choice experiments, and mixed methods research—to support complex medical decision-making that are evidence-based and patient-centered.
 I am particularly interested to explore how adolescents, for whom data collection has been historically challenging, make decisions about seeking confidential and culturally competent mental health services.
-I also have a strong interest in health data equity, including evaluating the benefits and challenges of data disaggregation in diverse populations by race, ethnicity, gender, sexual orientation, ability (disability), language preferences, and social determinants.

 I received a Master of Public Health in Infectious Disease and Microbiology and a Global Health Certificate from the University of Pittsburgh.
 I also received a Bachelor of Science in Chemistry with honors from the University of Richmond.